 Workshop 11: Tribal Traffic Safety Partnerships to Improve Tribal Road Safety

 Since not everyone was able to travel to the Annual Meeting in Denver, GHSA webcast several General Sessions, recordings of which are now available:

-- Opening General Session, featuring remarks by National Transportation Safety Board Chair Jennifer Homendy and Aurora Vice President of Safety Nat Beuse.
+The Opening General Session featured remarks by National Transportation Safety Board Chair Jennifer Homendy and Aurora Vice President of Safety Nat Beuse.

-- Automated Vehicles and First Responders, featuring speakers from Waymo, the California Highway Patrol, the Virginia Tech Transportation Institute and Aurora.
+The General Session on Automated Vehicles and First Responders featured speakers from Waymo, the California Highway Patrol, the Virginia Tech Transportation Institute and Aurora.

-- Achieving Greater Equity in Traffic Safety Enforcement and Engagement, featuring remarks by Chief Carmen Best (Ret.), Seattle Police Department, followed by a panel discussion on how to achieve greater equity in traffic enforcement and engagement.
+The General Session on Achieving Greater Equity in Traffic Safety Enforcement and Engagement featured remarks by Chief Carmen Best (Ret.), Seattle Police Department, followed by a panel discussion on how to achieve greater equity in traffic enforcement and engagement.

-- Curbing the Driver's Need for Speed, featuring a panel of experts with the National Safety Council, the National Coalition for Safer Roads, Stratacomm, the Colorado State Patrol and the Family, Career, and Community Leaders of America.
+The General Session on Curbing the Driver's Need for Speed featured a panel of experts from the National Safety Council, the National Coalition for Safer Roads, Stratacomm, the Colorado State Patrol and the Family, Career, and Community Leaders of America.